edelstone/tints-and-shades/README.md

 ## Why is this tool unique?
 It takes the math seriously.
 In my experience similar tools get the calculation incorrect due to rounding errors or other inconsistencies.

-Testing shows that the output matches Chrome DevTools' calculation method, Sass [tint](https://sindresorhus.com/sass-extras/#color-function-tint) and [shade](https://sindresorhus.com/sass-extras/#color-function-shade) functions, and the [PostCSS color-mod function](https://github.com/jonathantneal/postcss-color-mod-function#postcss-color-mod-function-) (currently [defunct](https://github.com/w3c/csswg-drafts/issues/813)).
+Testing shows that the output matches Chrome DevTools' calculation method as well as the Sass [tint](https://sindresorhus.com/sass-extras/#color-function-tint) and [shade](https://sindresorhus.com/sass-extras/#color-function-shade) functions.

 ## When would I use this?
 It's best used when you already have some base colors but would like complimentary colors for gradients, borders, backgrounds, shadows or other elements.